codatio/codat-docs/docs/payables/bills.md

 ## Get a list of existing bills

-You can [get a list of bills](/sync-for-payables-api#/operations/list-bills) for a company from the Sync for Payables API
+You can [get a list of bills](/sync-for-payables-api#/operations/list-bills) for a company using Sync for Payables:

 ```http request title="List bills"
 GET https://api.codat.io/companies/{companyId}/data/bills?page=1&pageSize=100